IntriguedSayan/GoWebboAssignment/README.md

 # clone the repository
 $ git clone https://github.com/IntriguedSayan/GoWebboAssignment.git

+# Adding environment variables
-$ create a .env file & copy the environment variables from .env.example file & fill all the required environment variables(all of them are must be filled)
+$ create a .env file & copy the environment variables from .env.example file & fill all the required environment variables(all of them must be filled before starting the application)

 # Installing Dependencies
 $ npm install